prometheusresearch/rios/docs/source/calculation_set_specification.rst

 ``instrument``
     :Type: `Instrument Reference Object`_
     :Constraints: Required
-    :Description: This property specifies which Instrument Definition the calculations defined within this definition applies to.
+    :Description: This property specifies which :doc:`Instrument Definition
+                  </instrument_specification>` the calculations defined within
+                  this definition applies to.

 ``calculations``
     :Type: Array of `Calculation Object`_
     :Constraints: Required; Must contain at least one `Calculation Object`_
-    :Description: This property contains the set of calculations that should be applied to an Assessment Document.
-The ordering of calculations in this array is important, as they are always executed in the specified order.
+    :Description: This property contains the set of calculations that should be applied to an :doc:`Assessment Document
+                  </assessment_specification>`.
+The ordering of calculations in
+                  this array is important, as they are always executed in the specified order.

 Instrument Reference Object
 ---------------------------
-An Instrument Reference Object is the means for an Assessment Document to reference the exact Instrument (and version of that Instrument) that the values contained within are in reference to.
+An Instrument Reference Object is the means for a Calculation Set Definition to reference the exact :doc:`Instrument </instrument_specification>` (and version of that Instrument) that the values contained within are in reference to.

 ``id``
     :Type: String